fdb/slarg-website/events/2022-10-10-holding-rehearsals.md

 What film approach can *hold* the capacity and imagination of collective counter-justice that has been built in support of Mawda’s family, operating in the gap that is stretched between, on the one hand, a language of legal procedures whereby police impunity is bound up with the criminalization of “migrants,” and, on the other hand, a scandal about the resulting indifference that lets this case, like many others, pass?

 Cinema refers to so much more than just a medium, and certainly to so much more than an industry.
 In the very first place, cinema functions as a holding environment for collective imaginations.
-This is especially relevant on the matter of living through dominant scenes of representations that obscure the violent processes and oppressive infrastructures that produce group-differentiated vulnerability to premature death.
 How to envisage another scene of representation?
-The social landscape of the assembly enables the capacity *to hear something different*, which is foundational to nurturing the ongoing work of civic life.

 Robin Vanbesien is a visual artist and filmmaker.
 He is a PhD researcher at Sint Lucas as well as the coordinator of the Master in a Socio-Political Context.
 His work has been widely presented internationally.